kristian-banchs/stack_atoffice/README.md

-So the way that we are currently handeling out data is as follows
+So the way that we are currently handling our data is as follows

 The motivation here was to have the UI be snappy and not have the user sit and wait.
-This was acheived by semi-speculative prefetching by the nodes  in our 'recursive' tree and heavy optimistic updates.
-The loading phaes are given more support with skeletons
+This was achieved by semi-speculative prefetching by the nodes in our 'recursive' tree and heavy optimistic updates.
+The loading phases are given more support with skeletons

 **Constraints**
-The key constraints where defined by the API.
+The key constraints were defined by the API.
 We were extended the capability to
-    - fetch resources form a google drive a for a given directory
+    - fetch resources from a google drive a for a given directory
     - fetch data (specifically about indexing) for a specific directory in a knowledge base
     - create a knowledge base
-    - delete a file by doodle drive resource ID form a knowledge base
+    - delete a file by google drive resource ID from a knowledge base
     - ***WE WERE NOT ABLE TO ADD*** by gd id

 Given the constraints the most optimal approach would be to take  semi recursive tree approach. the nodes were the folders, the leafs were the files.
-Prefetching would be used in parrallel at each level (slightly speculative) but significantly increases the user experience and makes the application snappy.
+Prefetching would be used in parallel at each level (slightly speculative) but significantly increases the user experience and makes the application snappy.
 Deleting resources from the kb is a simple update, adding new ones requires new KB creation which is covered by optimistic updates.

 ## Performance Features